natedey/DeYonker-lab-scripts/MD-analysis/README.md

 to process all in one (up to 20ns or so) use job_process_single which:
 1. runs cpptraj with extract.in to get all pdbs into folder called pdbs/
-2. runs rename.py to create subdirs of 1000 pdbs each (easier processing)
+2. runs rename.py to split the pdbs/ dir up into smaller dirs of 1000 pdbs each (easier processing)
-3. copies job_addchain to each subdir and then submits to the queue
+3. copies job_addchain to each of these new dirs and then submits to the queue
 	- job_addchain runs add_chain.py to add chain info to created pdbs

 for parallel processing of longer simulations done in sections use job_process_array.